KEIROFPS/Dotfiles/README.md

-This repository contains a setup script that automates the installation of various packages, configuration files, and personal preferences for a clean and efficient Linux setup.
+This repository contains a setup script that automates the installation of various packages, configuration files, and personal preferences for a clean and nice looking linux.

 What This Script Does